Updated January 2020.

 There are plenty of places to get pasta in Taipei, but at Antico Forno it’s made fresh in-house.
 The restaurant feels like a cozy neighborhood Italian place, and the other diners were mostly local Taiwanese families when I went on a Sunday night.
 They have a delicious cold platter for 800NT.
 I also loved the pappardelle with sausage, mushroom and truffle.

-Salt & Stone inside the Taipei 101 mall is another safe bet for pastas, pizzas and appetizers.
+Salt and Stone inside the Taipei 101 mall is another quality pick for pastas, pizzas and appetizers.
 And I can’t forget Gusto Market of Taste.
 They make amazing sandwiches with Italian cheeses and cold cuts.
 They also have lots of burrata and mozzarella cheese in the fridge.

 There’s Morton’s in Breeze Xinyi and Smith & Wollensky in the new Breeze Nanshan mall, but the best value steak in Taipei is still Le Blanc.
-They also serve wines by the glass which is lovely.
-Ruth’s Chris is now dead to me after years of loyalty.
+A recent opening, Wild Donkey, just might be my new favorite in town.

 Tacos & Burritos

 El Sabroso.
 The Mexican chef makes everything in-house, including the salsas and tortillas, which is why they only serve tacos on Tuesdays.
 It’s not a restaurant though, more like a food stall.
-Other options: Sheep+pony make a tasty taco and 遊牧 to go NOMAD has some pretty good reviews.
+Another option is Sheep+pony’s tasty taco.

 Baba Kevin’s American Barbecue is the only place people go to downtown.
 Or if you’re okay with going farther north, Ed’s Diner is a reliable option.
 The recently opened Bogart’s Smokehouse over by Nangang Station also got some votes.
 Or there’s Tony’s BBQ Smokehouse in Neihu.